Samirah-M/react-portfolio/README.md

 <h1 align="center">Welcome to My Portfolio 👋</h1>

 > Welcome to my portfolio website!
 This project showcases my skills and work using modern web technologies.
-Below you'll find details about the technologies used, and how to deploy it.

 ## Technologies used:
 - React: A JavaScript library for building user interfaces.